 On March 15, 2017, the Company's Board of Directors approved a program to repurchase up to \$25.0 million in shares of the Company's common stock.
-On August 1, 2018, the Board of Directors increased the authority under the share repurchase program by an aggregate of \$30.0 million.
-On November 7, 2019, the Board of Directors increased the authority under the program by an additional \$50.0 million.
+On August 1, 2018, the Company's Board of Directors increased the authority under the share repurchase program by an aggregate of \$30.0 million.
+On November 7, 2019, the Company's Board of Directors increased the authority under the program by an additional \$50.0 million.
+On May 3, 2023, the Company's Board of Directors approved a \$75.0 million increase.
+On November 1, 2023, the Company's Board of Directors approved a \$40.0 million increase in the total authorization available under the program, increasing the total availability under the share repurchase program to approximately \$85.0 million as of such date.
 Repurchases under this program may be made from time to time, in amounts and prices as the Company deems appropriate.
 Repurchases may be made in open market or privately negotiated transactions in compliance with Rule 10b-18 under the Securities Exchange Act of 1934, as amended, subject to market conditions, applicable legal requirements, trading restrictions under the Company's insider trading policy and other relevant factors.
 This share repurchase program does not obligate the Company to acquire any particular amount of common stock and may be modified or suspended at any time at the Company's discretion.
 The Company funds repurchases under the program using cash on its balance sheet.

-During the year ended December 31, 2022, the Company repurchased no shares of its common stock.
-As of December 31, 2022, the Company had approximately \$40.5 million of capacity under the stock repurchase plan.
+During the year ended December 31, 2024, the Company repurchased 2,240,295 shares of its common stock at a weighted average price of \$12.25 per share.
+As of December 31, 2024, the Company had approximately \$55.8 million of capacity remaining under the stock repurchase plan.